 “I understand how we do the quarterly,” he said.
 “But I’m fine where I am.”

-His intense gaze lasered into mine and it jostled my inner regions where emotions are affected on a cellular level.
+His intense gaze lasered into mine.
 I saw pain and poetry in those eyes and, if not bothered by him, I feared him then.

 The others seized the opportunity to focus on their lunches.